-Two decades after Gucci filed suit against Day, the brand’s creative director, Alessandro Michele, and CEO, Marco Bizzarri, wanted to collaborate with him.
+Two decades after Day shuttered his boutique, the brand’s creative director, Alessandro Michele, and CEO, Marco Bizzarri, wanted to collaborate with him.
 Gucci’s executive reached out to him several years ago and came to give him a presentation in his brownstone in Harlem.
 Day and his family listened to what they had to say.
 “My son and my grandson, they were more apprehensive about it than myself,” Day says.

 But Day ultimately decided to take Gucci up on this offer.
 “This partnership with Gucci, it’s the easiest I have ever had it at my job, because I don’t have to hide anything, and I don’t have a secret shop I have to keep under the radar.”

 Last summer, for Gucci’s 2018 cruise show in Italy, Michele created a jacket that was identical to one that Day had made for Olympic gold medalist Diane Dixon in 1989.
 Day’s original version had puffed sleeves covered in Louis Vuitton logos, while Michele’s featured Gucci logos, but the color palette and materials were exactly the same.
 This happened before the collaboration had begun, so the internet erupted in outrage.
 People were angry that a brand that had effectively put Day out of business would so brazen.